EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-sequence-search.md

    below.
 The link above preselects **MGnify30-C2**.
 3. Optionally adjust the cut-offs and other advanced settings.
 4. Select **Submit** to start the search.
+5.
 `phmmer` returns sequences with statistically significant similarity to the query.
 Results are ordered by significance and include the target protein accessions, alignments, scores and E-values.

+Note: With the increasing size of MGnify Proteins, downstream tools like [HMMER Web](https://www.ebi.ac.uk/Tools/hmmer/search/phmmer?database=mgnify30_c2) require subsets which are significantly reduced in size.
+To that end, the "MGnify30" clustering set was created.

 ![Example MGnify30-C2 results, showing MGnify protein accessions, associated studies and assemblies, Pfam matches and E-values.](images/sequence_search/hmmer-mgnify30-results.png){#fig-hmmer-mgnify30-results}